-Q: What's the best way to enter intel on a team where many players share the same name, like Alex?
+Q: What's the best way to enter intel on a same name team?

-A: Specify each player's position and any additional identifying info in the comment field:
+A: Specify each player's position and any additional identifying info as comments:

 Note: due to differences in player list handling between IOS and Android MW clients, order might be off by 1 position.

 Important: do not specify position as a part of the name, use comments!
 Enter the name exactly as it appears in the game.
 This is necessary for findplayer command to work properly.

 Q: What's the best way to find intel on a team with special symbols or characters from other languages (Russian, Chinese, Hebrew, Arabic, etc) in their name that we can't enter on our keyboards?
 (NEW)

 A: 1.
 Use the listintel command first to search for any alternative spellings of the name